 - the agency has substantially addressed deficiencies noted by the commission in prior plan reviews in accordance with Section 46a-68-62 (c).

-Summary Objectives of the Plan UConn Health’s history of approvals has been based on CHRO’s acceptance that UConn Health demonstrated every good faith effort to meet goals, rather than actual goal achievement.
+UConn Health’s history of approvals has been based on CHRO’s acceptance that UConn Health demonstrated every good faith effort to meet goals, rather than actual goal achievement.

 If a Plan is not reviewed by CHRO within 90 days of the filing date, the Plan is deemed approved by default.